rmengato/qr-art-gallery/README.md

         4 points: A dashboard with 2 tiles Reproducibility
         4 points: Instructions are clear, it's easy to run the code, and the code works

+### Terraform for cloud configuration

+Terraform was used for configuration of the cloud resources in Google Cloud.
+Terraform is a IaC (Infrastructure as code) platform, which allows the user to design, setup, update and ultimately, destroy resources within the cloud.

+IaC is highly desirable, as it enables developers in important aspects such as more control of resources in the cloud, which in the end, translates into financial costs.
+But apart from this, it allows for consistency among different resources, speed when setting up, ease of management of these resources and versioning.
+This might be only scratching the surface, but the point is made.

+In this project, Terraform was used to setup the bucket (qr_art_gallery) and two BigQuery Datasets (or schemas, in other Data Warehouses), qr_art_gallery_raw and qr_art_gallery_transformed, where the former will hold tabular raw data, and the latter will hold transformed data.

+### Kestra for orchestration